The movement of freight is a crucial piece of our regional transportation puzzle.

 Looking for information on freight needs, or the economic impact of goods movement?
 Visit our library and search by keywords.

-MTC identified five key goals for the ongoing update to our Regional Goods Movement Plan:
+MTC identified five key goals for the San Francisco Bay Area Goods Movement Plan:

 - Increase economic growth and prosperity